How to Setup a Cheap $220 Saltwater Aquarium

 Gravel Vacuum / Siphon

-There is another part to aquarium filtration that does not include filters and filtration media, and that is literally changing the water in your tank!
-Water changes are as simple as removing some saltwater and adding fresh saltwater to your aquarium.
+Water changes for this saltwater aquarium build for under $300 are as simple as removing some saltwater and adding fresh saltwater to your aquarium.
 During this process, you can also use the siphon to “vacuum” by sucking up any detritus, which consists of fish waste, leftover food, or other nastiness in your saltwater aquarium.

-If you are wondering where to get salt water, go to your local fish store and directly buy it from them!
-You may also want to buy distilled water from them or a grocery store.
-We use distilled water for topping off the aquarium because when water naturally evaporates, you want to add pure, fresh-water to maintain the salinity in the saltwater aquarium.
-If you want to make your own saltwater, we have a section later on about that!
+If you are wondering where to get saltwater, go to your local fish store and directly buy it from them!
+You may also want to buy distilled or RO (filtered) water from them or a grocery store.
+We use this water for topping off the aquarium because when water naturally evaporates, you want to add pure, fresh-water to maintain the salinity in the saltwater aquarium.
+If you want to make your own saltwater, we’ll put a video below

 Heater